CivicDataLab/DataSpaceFrontend/README.md

 # Data Exchange

 A platform to speed up the development of Open Data Exchange.
-Part of the [Data Exchange project](https://github.com/CivicDataLab/data-exchange.git).

 ## Getting Started